 | Custom Agents | Build autonomous workflows for staff optimization, SWOT analysis |

-Real-world example: I created an Agent Catalyst workflow that monitors inventory levels across 15 warehouses, predicts stockouts using historical data, and automatically generates purchase orders for approval.
-This process runs autonomously, requiring human intervention only for final sign-off on orders exceeding $50,000.
+Real-world example: An Agent Catalyst workflow monitors inventory across 15 warehouses, predicts stockouts from historical data, and auto-generates purchase orders for human sign-off above $50,000.

 Strengths: No-code agent building, FileSets for unstructured data, autonomous workflow execution.